 • Enrolled in or have graduated from a Hispanic-serving institution (HSI).

 Fellows will report to the Executive Director.
-Please apply for the Bank of America Fellowship program by Friday September 3rd.
-A cover letter, resume, writing sample, and three recommendation letters are required.
+A cover letter, resume, writing sample, and two recommendation letters must be submitted by Friday, Sept.
+9, 2022.
 Students should indicate the research methods and/or economics courses taken in their cover letter.
 Applicants should also include special consideration criteria in their cover letter.

-To inquire about applying for a fellowship or funding a fellow contact Chrissy Buteas.
+To inquire about applying for a fellowship or funding a fellow contact Kyle Sullender.